Best Supercapacitor Dash Cams 2026: Top 6 Picks

 ❌ Cons

-• No Wi-Fi or GPS — footage lacks location/speed data
+• No Wi-Fi or GPS — footage may lack location and speed data

-• 2.5K resolution less sharp than the 4K models in this list
+• 2.5K resolution is less detailed than the 4K options in this list

-• No mobile app support for remote viewing
+• No app support for remote viewing or quick phone downloads

 • Video Resolution: 2.5K Ultra-HD (front + rear)